Table of Content

 Initial Investment Breakdown:

-Once these expenses are covered, contractors typically see returns in the range of 10-15% of their annual revenue, depending on the routes and their operational efficiency.
+Once these expenses are covered, FedEx routes are typically profitable, with contractors seeing returns in the range of 10-15% of their annual revenue, depending on the routes and their operational efficiency.

 Legal and Contractual Considerations